chevah/geck/content/documentation.rst

 When adding configuration details, add a heading introducing what the options are relevant to.
-Focuses only on the **individual configuration options** specific to SFTPPlus.
+Focuses only on the **individual configuration options** specific to the product.

+As most of our customers will read the latest documentation, version in which a configuration was introduces is very important.

-Configuration details are in the format of:
+Configuration details are in the format of this self documented example:

 .. sourcecode:: rst

      HEADING: Name of the configuration as it appears in the text file configuration